jamaltheatlantean/SPLIT-PAY/README.md

 ## Events
 - `PaymentReceived(uint indexed payload):` This event is emitted when funds are transfered to the contract.
 It emits the amount of funds that were transfered into the contract.
-- `PaymentReleased(uint indexed payLoad):`This event is emitted when the funds are transfered to the payees.
+- `PaymentReleased(uint indexed payLoad)`:This event is emitted when the funds are transfered to the payees.
 It emits the amount of funds that were transfered out.
+- `PayeeAdded(address indexed _payee, uint timestamp)`: This event is emitted when a new payee is added to the array of payees.
+It emits the address and time.
+- `PayeeRemoved(address indexed _payee, uint timestamp)`: This event is emitted whenever a payee has been removed from the address of payee.
+It emits the address of the removed payee and timestamp.

 ## Incoming features